flaviendeseure/Clustering-Method-for-Touristic-Photographic-Spots-Recommendation/README.md

 This will enable the environment for your current terminal session.
 Any subsequent commands will use software that is installed in the environment.

-To build and test the software, produce all results and figures, and compile the manuscript PDF, run this in the top level of the repository:

-    make all

-If all goes well, the manuscript PDF will be placed in `manuscript/output`.

-You can also run individual steps in the process using the `Makefile`s from the `code` and `manuscript` folders.
-See the respective `README.md` files for instructions.

-Another way of exploring the code results is to execute the Jupyter notebooks individually.
+To explore the code results, you can execute the Jupyter notebooks individually.
 To do this, you must first start the notebook server by going into the repository top level and running: